adambard/learnxinyminutes-docs/sass.html.markdown

    #################### */

 /* Sass provides functions that can be used to accomplish a variety of tasks.
 Consider the following */

-body {
+/* Functions can be invoked by using their name and passing in the required arguments */ body {
   width: round(10.25px);
 }